Yukiooooo/PHYS-5391/assignment-5/README.md

 __Step 3: # evoluate substorms #__

+Use this command to check what arguments/options are needed.
+Here, the output_file created in last step is needed:

 $./msm_eva.py -h

-Similarly, use this command to check what arguments/options are needed.
-Here, the output_file created in last step needed to be added via:

 $ ./msm_eva.py output_file.txt